 Regardless of what and how an animal is fed, its beef can be well finished or poorly finished, and the meat may or may not be aged.
 "Finish" refers to how fattened an animal is.
 It takes longer to get a steer to a high level of finish on grass —

 we typically expect 24-28 months.
 But a steer fed grain will be finished in just 6-7 months.
 Why does grass finishing take longer?

 A steer (i.e. young male bovine) is still a growing adolescent until he is about 18-20 months old, and weighs around 1,000 lbs.
 Until then, most of the energy and protein he consumes goes to growing bone and muscle.
 As he matures, more of his intake goes to producing fat, and it’s the fat that determines how juicy, tender, and flavorful the beef will be.
 By the time the typical steer has grown the bone, muscle, and fat needed to produce superior beef, he will weight around 1,250 lbs or more.
 You can find plenty of "grass-fed beef” for sale from calves that were slaughtered at only 800 lbs — count on its being dry, tough, and less flavorful.

 Finally, there is the matter of how well aged the beef is.
 Beef is better if allowed to "dry age" before being frozen.
 During the aging process, enzymes break down the connective tissue of the meat, making it more tender, and moisture evaporates, producing a richer flavor.
 Dry aging takes time and reduces the weight of the cut, so it's expensive — but to get the best, this is required.
 All our beef is dry-aged at least 14 days, and our “Butcher’s Selection” line of super-premium steaks is dry-aged to an even higher standard.

 So, here's the simple breakdown.
 Look at the summary table below, and let us be your farmer!

-(We take the same care with our pigs - read more here if you'd like to know more about our hogs.)
+(We take the same care with our hogs- read more here if you'd like to know more about that.)